• Brice Creek Falls features a gorgeous deep plunge pool at its base

 Camping & Lodging at Brice Creek Falls

-Lund Park Campground, two miles away from the waterfall, has 10 campsites with picnic tables and fire pits.
+Lund Park Campground, about two miles away from the waterfall, has 10 campsites with picnic tables and fire pits.

 Affordable vacation rentals for short and long term stay at Cottage Grove